ecmwf/ecflow/docs/ug/glossary.rst

       but that can be a complex boolean expression of the :term:`status` of several nodes.
       Triggers should be avoided on suites.
       A node with a trigger can only be activated when its trigger has expired.
-      A trigger holds the node as long as the trigger's expression evaluation returns false.
+      A trigger holds the node as long as the trigger expression evaluation returns false.

       Trigger evaluation occurs when ever the :term:`child command` communicates with the server. i.e whenever there is a state change in the suite definition.